 Google and Nexus

-Google has updated its Nexus range of products to Android Marshmallow.
+Google has updated its Nexus range of products to Android Marshmallow and is even in the process of rolling out the Android 7 Nougat update to the range.
 It includes the Nexus 5, Nexus 6, Nexus 7 (2013), Nexus 9, Nexus Player, Pixel C and the whole range of Android One devices.
 The Nexus 5X and Nexus 6P both launched with Android 6 on board.

 The developers preview for Android 7 N is already out and you can download it on all the previously mentioned devices - apart from the Nexus 5.
 If you're rocking a Nexus 4, Nexus 7 (2012) or Nexus 10 you might want to consider an upgrade, as you won't be getting Marshmallow.